 If you use Answer bot to resolve common questions, you can let it respond when customers reply to your auto messages, and attempt to resolve the conversation automatically.

-On step 4 "Set a follow-up", switch this toggle to "On" to let Answer bot respond:
+Below your message under "Add follow up actions”, switch this toggle to "On" to let Answer bot respond:

-Now that you know what message types, notifications and reply types to choose, it’s time to create helpful and relevant message content that truly engages your customers.
+- Create helpful and relevant message content that truly engages your customers.